agrc/housing-unit-inventory/docs/refactor_notes.md

 ## Address Points

 UT address points.
-Used to get unit count- need to have one point for every unit (apt, mobile home, condo, duplex, etc).Needs to have BASE ADDRESS info so we can filter out base addresses (HOA clubhouses, appartment offices, etc).
+Used to get unit count- need to have one point for every unit (apt, mobile home, condo, duplex, etc).Needs to have BASE ADDRESS info so we can filter out base addresses (HOA clubhouses, apartment offices, etc).

 ## Common Areas